deepaucksharma/newrelic-performance-schema-optimization/README.md

-# New Relic Performance Schema Optimization for MySQL/Aurora
+# New Relic MySQL Monitoring Optimization for AWS (2025)

-This repository contains comprehensive resources for optimizing MySQL/Aurora Performance Schema (P_S) on AWS RDS and Aurora to ensure efficient monitoring with New Relic while minimizing system overhead and data costs.
+This repository contains comprehensive resources for optimizing MySQL/Aurora monitoring on AWS RDS and Aurora to ensure efficient integration with New Relic while minimizing system overhead and data costs.
+Our primary recommendation for 2025 is to leverage AWS Performance Insights as your foundation, supplemented by targeted Performance Schema configurations where needed.

 ## Repository Structure

 - **docs/**: Documentation and guides
+  - `performance-insights-guide.md`: Primary recommended approach using AWS PI
   - `customer-guide.md`: End-user friendly documentation
   - `implementation-guide.md`: Technical implementation instructions
   - `automation-comparison.md`: Analysis of implementation approaches